malcprentice/malcprentice.github.io/0-source/Class - Online 2 - understand the course.md

 * Answer a survey

 # Contents

-Please:
-* Read this page
-* Do Homework 1
-* Do Homework 2
-* Do Homework 3
+# Contents and Announcements
+* Just to confirm: we do NOT have Zoom or Hangouts or any other video class during Class 1 period.
+Class 1 is homework only.
+Finish it by the deadline.
+Our first Zoom class DURING class period is Class 2
+* Before or during Class 1:
+** If you haven't already, complete [[Class - Online 1 - basics for online]] ** Do Homework 1, 2, and 3 below
+* I will check after class and if your work is missing, I will contact you to make sure you are OK.
+* If you have problems or a question, email me: prentice@soka-u.jp
-* Deadline is next "class" (Thursday, when I'll post class 3 tasks)
+* Deadline is end of the "class" (Wednesday, 18:05)

-You are "present" (出席) if you send the "Homework 2" email
+* You are "present" (出席) if you finish  Unit 1 Task 2 ("Say hello on Google Classroom") __and__ Unit 2 Homework 2 (Send an email to Malc)

 # Homework 1 - Find your syllabus
 1) Read these important points first
-* "Assessment", especially "Participation" will change if we stay online after May 11
+* "Assessment", especially "Participation" might change
 * So <green>don't worry</green> about "Assessment" for now
 * I will explain Assessment later, step by step
 2) Read your Syllabus: